- Ecommerce is a critical component of any business, increasing the importance of a great website.

 Set the right tone

 Your tone has a major impact on the impression you give consumers.
 While you don't want to come off as unprofessional, you should write in a conversational tone that welcomes readers.
-Remember, your consumers are human, and you don't want to speak to them like they're robots who understand industry jargon.
+Remember, your customers are human, and they aren’t interested in reading industry jargon.

 "Try not to sound like a wise old orator – this can come across as boring and overly corporate," said Cameron-Kitchen.
 "Use the tone that you would use if you were telling a potential customer about your company in a face-to-face interaction."